monksevillair/monksevillair.github.io/underwatercity/0_manifesto.md

 ---

 <details>
-<summary>Year 27 (2025): Relocate to Key Largo, Dive In, and Sell Van</summary>
+<summary>Year 27 (2025): Van Interior Build & Sale, Prepare for Key Largo</summary>

-**Primary Focus:** Successfully sell the van to fund relocation.
-Move to Key Largo and establish connections.
-Begin diving, investigate underwater habitat projects, and enroll in scuba and dance classes at a local community college.
+**Primary Focus:** Design and execute a full interior build-out for the van to maximize its sale value.
+Successfully sell the van.

+**Secondary Focus (Concurrent):** Thoroughly research and plan for relocation to Key Largo, including identifying diving opportunities, underwater habitat projects, and relevant community college courses (scuba, dance).

-**Secondary Focus (Time Permitting):** Continue preliminary research and community building for the long-range ROV and underwater city concept (e.g., Discord, Twitter).
+**Tertiary Focus (Time Permitting):** Continue preliminary research and community building for the long-range ROV and underwater city concept (e.g., Discord, Twitter).

 <details>
-<summary>May 2025: Van Sale and Key Largo Preparation</summary>
+<summary>May 2025: Intensive Van Interior Build & Key Largo Research</summary>

 **Overall Goals for May:**
-* Successfully prepare and list the van for sale.
-* Thoroughly research and identify opportunities in Key Largo for diving, underwater habitat involvement, and community college classes (scuba, dance).
-* Finalize the sale of the van if a suitable offer is made.
+* **Van:** Finalize interior design, procure materials, and make significant progress on the van build (framing, insulation, paneling, basic structures).
+Aim to have the van ready for finishing touches by month-end.
+* **Key Largo:** Conduct comprehensive research into Key Largo opportunities, making initial contacts and gathering information for a potential move post-van sale.

 <details>
 <summary>Week ending May 11, 2025 (Rest of This Weekend)</summary>

 - **Saturday, May 10, 2025 (Today):**
-    - **Van:** Begin thorough cleaning and decluttering of the van.
-Create a detailed list of any necessary minor repairs or enhancements to maximize sale value.
+    - **Van (Priority):** Begin detailed design of the van interior layout.
+Research build styles, materials (e.g., wood types, insulation, flooring, hardware), and create a comprehensive budget.
+Measure interior dimensions accurately.
+Develop a preliminary materials list.
-    - **Key Largo Research:** Conduct initial online searches for:
-        - Dive centers and PADI/NAUI instructors in Key Largo.
+    - **Key Largo Research (Secondary):** Conduct initial online searches for dive centers, community colleges (course catalogs for scuba/dance), and general information about living in Key Largo.
-        - Community colleges in or near Key Largo and their general course catalogs.
 - **Sunday, May 11, 2025:**
-    - **Van:** Continue van clean-up and organization.
-Start taking high-quality photos for the sales listing.
-    - **Key Largo Research:**
-        - Investigate specific scuba diving course offerings (beginner to advanced, specialties) and dance class options (styles, schedules) at identified Key Largo community colleges.
+    - **Van (Priority):** Finalize van interior design plans and materials list.
+Start sourcing materials (online orders, identify local suppliers).
+If feasible, begin any necessary demolition of existing van interior or prepare surfaces for the new build.
-        - Search for marine conservation groups, underwater habitat restoration projects, or related volunteer opportunities in the Florida Keys.
+    - **Key Largo Research (Secondary):** Broad search for marine conservation groups, underwater habitat restoration projects, or related volunteer opportunities in the Florida Keys.

 </details>

 <details>
-<summary>Week of May 12–18, 2025</summary>
+<summary>Week of May 12–18, 2025 (Van Build Phase 1: Prep, Framing & Insulation)</summary>

-- **Monday, May 12:**
-    - **Van:** Address any identified minor repairs on the van.
-Start drafting the sales listing (description, features, price).
+- **Van (Primary Focus Daily):**
+    - **Monday-Wednesday:** Procure initial batch of materials.
+Complete any remaining demolition/prep.
+Begin constructing the interior framework (e.g., for bed, storage, kitchenette if planned).
+Start installing insulation.
+    - **Thursday-Friday:** Continue framing and insulation.
+If electrical wiring is part of the plan, begin rough-in (consult resources if inexperienced).
+    - **Saturday-Sunday:** Aim to complete primary framing, insulation, and any sub-flooring.
+Double-check all measurements and structural integrity.
+- **Key Largo Research (Evening/Breaks):**
-    - **Key Largo (Diving):** Compile a list of dive shops in Key Largo; note down contact info and any advertised courses or job opportunities.
+    - Compile a detailed list of dive shops in Key Largo with contact info, course offerings, and potential job/internship notes.
-- **Tuesday, May 13:**
-    - **Van:** Refine van sales listing.
-Research best platforms to sell your type of van (e.g., RV Trader, Facebook Marketplace, Craigslist).
-    - **Key Largo (Underwater Habitat):** Identify 2-3 promising underwater habitat projects or marine conservation organizations.
-Draft initial emails to inquire about involvement or volunteer opportunities.
+    - Identify 2-3 specific underwater habitat projects or marine conservation organizations that seem like a good fit.
-- **Wednesday, May 14:**
-    - **Van:** Finalize and post van sales listing on chosen platforms.
-    - **Key Largo (Community College):** For identified colleges, check admission requirements, application deadlines for Fall/Summer semesters, and registration process for scuba and dance classes.
+    - Investigate community college admission requirements, application deadlines (Summer/Fall), and registration processes for scuba and dance classes.
-- **Thursday, May 15:**
-    - **Van:** Respond to inquiries about the van.
-Prepare for potential viewings.
-    - **Key Largo (Diving):** Begin contacting selected Key Largo dive shops via phone or email to inquire about courses, dive community, and potential part-time work or internships.
-- **Friday, May 16:**
-    - **Van:** Schedule and conduct van viewings.
-    - **Key Largo (Underwater Habitat):** Send out inquiry emails to habitat projects/organizations.
-- **Saturday, May 17:**
-    - **Van:** Continue managing van sale process.
-    - **Key Largo (Community College):** Create a comparison chart for community college options based on course availability, cost, and location.
-- **Sunday, May 18:**
-    - **Review weekly progress:** Assess van sale interest and Key Largo research.
-Plan next week's tasks accordingly.

 </details>

 <details>
-<summary>Week of May 19–25, 2025</summary>
+<summary>Week of May 19–25, 2025 (Van Build Phase 2: Paneling, Flooring & Basic Structures)</summary>

-- **Monday, May 19:**
-    - **Van:** Follow up with potential buyers.
-Negotiate offers if applicable.
-    - **Key Largo (Diving/Habitat):** Follow up on any communications with dive shops or habitat organizations if no response received.
-- **Tuesday, May 20:**
-    - **Van:** If an offer is accepted, begin the process of transferring ownership (paperwork, payment).
-    - **Key Largo (Community College):** If enrollment periods are open and decisions made, begin application process for chosen college courses.
-- **Wednesday, May 21:**
-    - **Focus:** Continue with van sale logistics or actively marketing if still available.
-    - **Key Largo:** Research accommodation options in Key Largo (short-term and long-term rentals).
-- **Thursday, May 22:**
-    - **Focus:** Manage van sale.
+- **Van (Primary Focus Daily):**
+    - **Monday-Wednesday:** Begin installing wall and ceiling paneling.
+Install chosen flooring material.
+    - **Thursday-Friday:** Start building out fixed structures based on your design (e.g., bed platform, galley cabinets, seating/storage units).
+    - **Saturday-Sunday:** Continue assembly of interior structures.
+Ensure everything is securely fastened.
-    - **Key Largo:** Look into cost of living in Key Largo (groceries, transportation, etc.).
+- **Key Largo Research (Evening/Breaks):**
-- **Friday, May 23:**
-    - **Focus:** Aim to finalize van sale by end of week/month.
-    - **Key Largo:** Start outlining a preliminary budget for living in Key Largo.
-- **Saturday, May 24 - Sunday, May 25:**
-    - **Van:** Final push for van sale if not yet completed.
-    - **Key Largo:** Consolidate all research on Key Largo.
-Develop a checklist for relocation if the van sale is successful and Key Largo seems viable.
+    - Draft initial inquiry emails to selected dive shops and habitat projects/organizations in Key Largo.
+    - Compare community college options based on course specifics (scuba certifications offered, dance styles, schedules), costs, and campus location/accessibility.

 </details>

 <details>
-<summary>Week of May 26–31, 2025 (Last Week of May)</summary>
+<summary>Week of May 26–31, 2025 (Van Build Phase 3: Major Construction Nearing Completion)</summary>

-- **Monday, May 26 (Memorial Day):**
-    - **Van:** Complete sale paperwork if a deal is reached.
-    - **Key Largo:** Draft a timeline for a potential move to Key Largo based on research and van sale status.
-- **Tuesday, May 27:**
-    - **Transition Planning:** If van is sold, focus on logistics for moving belongings and yourself.
-    - **Key Largo:** Confirm course registration details if applications were submitted.
-- **Wednesday, May 28:**
-    - **Transition Planning/Contingency:** If van not sold, reassess sales strategy.
-If sold, continue planning move.
-    - **Key Largo:** Network online with any contacts made in Key Largo (dive shops, college groups if available).
-- **Thursday, May 29:**
-    - **Focus:** Packing/arranging transport or revising van sale approach.
-- **Friday, May 30:**
-    - **Key Largo:** Set concrete goals for your first month in Key Largo (e.g., complete X dives, enroll in Y, visit Z marine centers).
-- **Saturday, May 31:**
-    - **Review Month:** Assess achievements regarding van sale and Key Largo planning.
-Prepare for June.
+- **Van (Primary Focus Daily):**
+    - **Monday (Memorial Day) - Wednesday:** Continue with construction of larger interior components.
+Focus on completing the main build elements.
+Address any complex assembly tasks.
+    - **Thursday-Friday:** Work on integrating elements.
+Start planning for finishing touches (paint, stain, hardware) for early June.
+    - **Saturday:** Assess progress.
+Make a list of remaining tasks for the build completion (likely early June).
+Organize tools and materials.
+- **Key Largo Research (Evening/Breaks):**
+    - Send out inquiry emails to Key Largo contacts if not already done.
+Follow up if no response after a reasonable time.
+    - Consolidate all Key Largo research.
+Start outlining a preliminary budget and checklist for relocation, contingent on van sale.

 </details>

 </details>

 <details>
-<summary>June 2025: Transition to Key Largo and Immersion</summary>
+<summary>June 2025: Complete Van Build, Sell Van, Transition to Key Largo</summary>

+- **Van Build & Sale (First 1-2 Weeks Estimated):**
+    - Complete all finishing touches on the van interior (sanding, painting/staining, installing hardware, fixtures, final cleaning).
+    - Take high-quality photos and create a compelling sales listing.
+    - List van for sale on multiple platforms.
+Manage inquiries and showings.
+    - Negotiate and finalize sale, including all paperwork.
+- **Key Largo Transition (Latter Half of June, contingent on van sale):**
-- **If van sold & Key Largo plan is a go:**
+    - Once van is sold and funds are available:
         - Execute move to Key Largo.
-    - Secure accommodation.
+        - Secure short-term accommodation upon arrival.
+        - Visit community college, dive shops, and habitat organizations in person based on prior research.
-    - Enroll in and begin scuba and dance classes at the local community college.
+        - Enroll in and begin scuba and dance classes if timelines align.
-    - Actively engage with local dive shops and seek opportunities to dive regularly.
-    - Begin involvement (volunteering, internships, etc.) with an underwater habitat or marine conservation project.
+        - Start actively diving and engaging with the local marine community.
-- **If van not sold or Key Largo plan delayed:**
+- **If van sale or Key Largo plan is delayed:**
     - Continue efforts to sell the van.
-    - Re-evaluate Key Largo plan or explore alternative locations/strategies.
+    - Refine Key Largo plans or explore alternative strategies.
-    - Continue skill development relevant to long-term goals (online courses, local workshops if applicable).

 </details>